lando/lando/docs/tutorials/external-access.md

 }
 ```

-In the example above you can access the `mariadb` database from your host at `localhost:32787`.
+In the example above you can access the `mariadb` database from your host at `localhost:32787`, on Linux use `127.0.0.1:32787` so that the port number is used instead of a socket.
 Note that this port is automatically assigned by Docker itself and will change every time you restart your app.

 That said, Lando provides a way to "lock down" these ports so they are more predictable.